-Evidence of Gender Exclusion at Work
+Gender Exclusion at Work

 For many decades, social science research has shown that gender discrimination is an institutional problem.
 Without exploring their own biases, managers tend to see men as being more competent at some types of work relative to women, especially when it comes to leadership and management roles.
 This means that without realising it, work is segregated by gender.

 One study that included almost 1,800 American women found that gender discrimination at work had a highly negative impact on women’s health over time.
 Not being given a promotion, not being assigned certain job responsibilities, and not being interviewed for a position for which a woman is qualified are all examples of workplace discrimination which then lead to health problems.
 Younger women who are highly educated and unmarried are more likely to report discrimination, however women in professional and technical occupations also report higher rates of discrimination relative to women in low skilled jobs such as cleaners and service workers.

 Education and training raises the level of awareness about how people understand discrimination.
 Education also gives people different skills in dealing with gender exclusion.
 Women who feel entitled to workplace equality are more willing to speak about discrimination.
 Highly educated women and younger women without dependants are more likely to speak up because their education will help them seek help.
 Conversely, women who are less educated have less understanding about their options and rights at work, and so they are less likely to report discrimination.
 Once women have children, not having a system of support at work will compound the effect of workplace discrimination.
 This includes not having the option of working flexible hours at work and not having access to affordable childcare (other studies also support this finding).